onmee/simple-library/readme.md

 ### About the project

 A simple library, where you can add or remove books that are displayed on cards.
+Does not use local or remote storage as the project did not require it.
 ### Built With

 * HTML, CSS, Typescript